There are the following methods to to calculate a square,

 To calculate the square in R, use the ^ operator or multiply the input value by itself, and you will get the square of the input value.

-The ^ is an arithmetic operator that is used to find the exponent of the vector.
+The ^ is an arithmetic operator used to find the exponent of the vector.

-If you have a single integer variable data whose value is 11 and you want to find the square of it, then write the following code.
+If you have a single integer variable data whose value is 11 and want to find its square, write the following code.

 rv <- 11 sqr <- rv ^ 2 sqr

 And we got the correct answer, which is indeed 121.
 This method is a bit faster.